whatwg/meta-theme-color/README.md

   1. Parse a component value from <var>element</var>'s content attribute value. [[css-syntax]]
   1. Attempt to parse the result as a CSS color:
      1. If it succeeds, return the parsed color.
-     1. Otherwise, the page has no theme color and abort these steps.
+     1. Otherwise, ignore <var>element</var> and continue.

-> Note: This implies that the first "theme-color" meta element defines the page's "theme color".
+> Note: This implies that the first "theme-color" meta element that successfully parses defines the page's "theme color".
 Any further "theme-color" meta elements have no effect.

 If "theme-color" meta elements are added or removed from the page, or have their content attribute changed, user agents MUST find the page's